 Table~\ref{line-coverage} and Table~\ref{branch-coverage} show the evaluation results for the targeted line and branch coverage, respectively.
 For each subject LLM, we also include a baseline by excluding the information about the targeted lines/branches in the text prompt.
 For each program under test, we reuse the first test case generated for the overall coverage task and measure its coverage accuracy on the targeted lines/branches.
 The intuition is that, if an LLM could not outperform the baseline, it might be struggling with identifying the line/branch that is expected to cover when generating the test case.

-Regarding the targeted line coverage, we find that GPT-4 series (i.e., GPT-4, GPT-4-turbo, and GPT-4o) has the best performance improvement (around 10\%) over their baselines.
+Regarding the targeted line coverage, we find that the GPT-4 series has the best performance improvement (around 10\%) over their baselines.
 The best-performing LLM is GPT-4o, reaching a coverage accuracy of 80.97\% on average.
-We also notice that Mistral-0.3 also has the most significant performance improvement over the baseline (16.94\%).
-However, considering its low execution correctness, such results may become less meaningful.
-We also find that five out of sixteen LLMs do not improve over their baseline and seven out of sixteen LLMs only have marginal improvement (less than 5\%).
-These results suggest that the majority of the popular LLMs may have trouble with multi-step reasoning.
-Specifically, to reach a specific line inside a branch, the LLM needs to first identify which the targeted line belongs to.
-Then, the LLM needs to generate a valid test input to invoke this branch.
+We also find that six out of seventeen LLMs do not improve over their baseline and seven LLMs only have marginal improvement (less than 5\%).
+These results suggest that most LLMs may have trouble with multi-step reasoning.
+Specifically, to reach a specific line inside a branch, the LLM needs first to identify which branch the targeted line belongs to and then generate a valid test input to invoke this branch.